Geektoolkit/Dynaframe3/README.md

   Q: What's next for this project?
     I have a few 'hot' features I want to get in.
 These include:
     1) EXIF data - I think having the ability to mark up images with data such as where its taken, or the story behind it, would be handy, esp. if being used as a family photo frame.
 I want to have a way to show that data
-    2) font settings - I'd like to have the front for the clock, and future uses, have settings
+    2) DONE - font settings - I'd like to have the front for the clock, and future uses, have settings
     3) Weather/RSS feeds - There is the ability to easily turn on text...it'd be useful to have that get other data such as possibly a stock quote, weather, calendar info, or an RSS feed
     4) Gesture/keypad/ir remotes - I'd like to have support for methods to control the panel, for instance an IR Remote could let someone enter thier wifi account info possibly
     5) customizable keys - I'd like to enable keyboard shortcuts for those that do have keyboards connevcted, and to start then shimming in Gestures and other control methods built on top of that